Frankie Ferrari: College career

 Ferrari played sparingly as a freshman, appearing in 16 games and averaging 8.9 minutes played and 1.3 points per game.
-He left the team after the end season and transferred to Cañada College, where he redshirted his sophomore year.
+He left the team after the end of the season and transferred to Cañada College, where he redshirted his sophomore year.
 Ferrari returned to San Francisco after being heavily recruited by new Dons head coach Kyle Smith.
 In his first season back with the team Ferrari saw a significant increase in playing time as a key reserve despite missing the first eight games of the season due to a broken hand, appearing in 25 games (starting four) and averaging 5.2 points, 2.3 rebounds and 1.9 assists per game.
 He became the Dons' starting point guard during his redshirt junior season, playing a school record 39 games (27 starts) and led the team with 11.4 points, 4.6 assists (5th-best in the conference) and 1.0 steals per game and was named first team All-West Coast Conference (WCC).
 He also became the first USF player since 2014 to be named the WCC player of the week after scoring 20 points with seven assists in the team's upset win against St. Mary's.
-As a redshirt senior, Ferrari again led the team in points (14.7) and assists (5.5–3rd in the WCC) and steals (1.6) and was named first team All-WCC for a second straight year.
+As a redshirt senior, Ferrari again led the team in points (14.7) and assists (5.5–3rd in the WCC) and steals (1.6), and was named first team All-WCC for a second straight year.
 Ferrari finished his collegiate career 30th in school history with 1,053 points, fifth in three-point field goals with 172, and third with 410 assists.

 Professional career

 Manresa

-Ferrari was named to the Utah Jazz's NBA Summer League roster after going unselected in the 2019 NBA Draft.
+Ferrari was named to the Utah Jazz's NBA Summer League roster after going unselected in the 2019 NBA draft.
 Ferrari signed with Baxi Manresa of the Liga ACB on July 24, 2019.
 In his first game in late September, 2019 Ferrari scored 25 points and passed for 10 assists, but broke his left (non-shooting) wrist and missed the next five weeks of the season.
-Ferrari broke his foot in November of 2019 and left the team in early February of 2020 to recuperate in the United States.
+Ferrari broke his foot in November 2019 and left the team in early February 2020 to recuperate in the United States.
 In his first professional season, Ferrari averaged 14.7 points and 5.7 assists in six Spanish League games and 11 points and 7.7 assists in three Basketball Champions League games.

-In the summer of 2022, Ferrari played with the Sacramento Kings in the Las Vegas NBA Summer League, and logged 16 points versus the Indiana Pacers on July 10, 2022 in a 103-96 Sacramento victory.
+In the summer of 2022, Ferrari played with the Sacramento Kings in the Las Vegas NBA Summer League, and logged 16 points versus the Indiana Pacers on July 10, 2022, in a 103-96 Sacramento victory.
 He was the game leader in the plus/minus category at plus 27.